mononoken/calculator/README.md

 This calculator can perform addition, subtraction, multiplication, and division.
+It functions similarly to a simple hand held calculator that display only one number at a time.
+It shows the currently queued operator for an operation.
+It attempts to limit the number of decimals shown, but it is not well equipped for dealing with very large numbers.

+It currently does not have a decimal button, negative number button, or backspace button.